caiodorn/coding-tests/gamesys-user-registration/README.md

 *   [Mapstruct](http://mapstruct.org/documentation/stable/reference/html/)

-A great API for mapping objects (say goodbye to writing converters).
+A great API for mapping objects, helps keeping the code clean and focusing on the actual business needs.

 *   [Spring REST Docs](https://docs.spring.io/spring-restdocs/docs/2.0.2.RELEASE/reference/html5/)

-The fact that I wasn't happy with the plethora of annotations that come along with SpringFox (Swagger) made me do some research... this is the result.
-It generates an HTML doc, which is navigable, however it lacks that amazing UI provided by Swagger.
-ON THE OTHER HAND, the doc is bound to unit tests and works as a contract, meaning that changes to the API will most certainly break unit tests and FORCE developer to put it on back on track.
+SpringFox (Swagger) is nice and useful, but if you try using it as a documentation tool, code can get quite messy.
+Since I still wanted to use it as a testing tool, I did some research and this is the result.
+Spring REST Docs generates an HTML doc, which is navigable, however it lacks that pleasant looking UI provided by Swagger.
+ON THE OTHER HAND, the doc is bound to unit tests and works as a contract, meaning that changes to the API will break unit tests and FORCE developer to update them.
 It can get way better than what I've done (first time using it), but I think it is a nice addition.

 *   [Jacoco](https://www.jacoco.org/jacoco/trunk/doc/)